dcolombara/apde_story_time/ReadME.md

 4) Delte a *remote* branch by typing `<git push <remote-name> --delete <remote-branch>`.
 For example, `<git push origin --delete danny>`.
 5) Try deleting your local branch.

-## Finding & adding remote branches
-What should you do if you know another person started a branch with some code that you want to examine?
-1) `<git branch -r>` ... shows you the branches on the remote
-2) `<git checkout -b <local-branch-name> <remote-name>/<remote-branch-name>>` ... copies the remote branch to your local repository